Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 So, what’s LGBTQ+ about that?
 Well, I hate to be vague, but I think you need to read the book to learn that.
 Trust me, it’s worth it.
 You’re just about guaranteed to love it as much as everyone else.

-Related Post: Taylor Jenkins Reid Books Ranked
+Related Post: Taylor Jenkins Reid Books in Order

 This Is How It Always Is by Laurie Frankel